We’ve all heard the adage

 my body tensed up, mouth got dry and a “professional” monotone voice put people to sleep.

-And business meetings?
+And client meetings?

 Despite having important ideas and goals, I couldn’t make them happen.

 So, I lost access to clients and decision-makers, missed out on opportunities, left money on the table and became a best-kept secret.
 This led to a steady stream of stress instead of success.

 So, now what?